fidopower/optimal_sizing_placement/README.md

 where `RESULT` is `opf_initial`, `osp`, or `opf_final` according to which optimization is selected.

+## Example

+You can try this notebook using the file `example.json`.
+If you are running an online notebook, you can download the example file from the **View Files** sidebar and open it in the **Model** tab.

 # Technical Guide

 The OPF is the solution to the following convex optimization problem for a network having $N$ busses and $M$ branches.